ahsannawazch/ahsannawazch/README.md

 ## 🚀 About Me

 I'm a Machine Learning Engineer with a passion for building intelligent systems and AI agents.
 My expertise spans the fine-tuning and training encoder/decoder models and deploying them in production along with crafting multi-agent AI workflows.
 I work with a variety of advanced frameworks like **LangGraph**, **LangChain**, **pydantic-ai**, **CrewAI** and **OpenAI Agents SDK** to build innovative solutions.
 Additionally, I also work on **Multimodal RAG systems** leveraging cutting-edge techniques for retrieval-augmented generation.
-I also partcipate in kaggle competitions currently ranked 22nd in Disaster tweet competion among 1000+ participants.
+I also partcipate in** kaggle competitions currently ranked 22nd in Disaster tweet competition** among 1000+ participants.
-I developed Breast Cancer detection system using Wisconsin state dataset for my FYP in the university.
+I developed **Breast Cancer detection** system using Wisconsin state dataset for my FYP in the university.
-– check it out on my GitHub repo!

 ---